Sebokolodi/RM-SYNTHESIS-1D/README.rst

                                   ``rmsynthesis -h``

-2. The require inputs (non-optional inputs are Stokes Q and U, and a frequency file).
+2. The required inputs are (non-optional inputs are Stokes Q and U, and a frequency file):

                                   ``rmsynthesis -q Q.fits -u U.fits -f freq.txt``